 What does the UK entry fee?

 Since 2008 the United Kingdom has granted access to wealthy non-Europeans in return for a £2m investment in British businesses.
-That may also look like an excessive hurdle compared with a few other schemes – Malta presents outright citizenship for a touch over €1m – however, such “Tier 1” visas have brilliant sights, notice George Arbuthnott and Jonathan Calvert in The Sunday Times.
+That may also look like an excessive hurdle compared with a few other schemes – Malta presents outright citizenship for a touch over €1m – however, such “Tier 1” visas have brilliant sights; notice George Arbuthnott and Jonathan Calvert in The Sunday Times.
 Because the £2m is an investment, “applicants do no longer surely part with any in their cash… the prudent can watch their money grow in company stocks, and then take their cash offshore once more to avoid UK tax after they have acquired depart-to-stay repute after five years”.
-Since 2008, more than 11,000 human beings have taken advantage of the United Kingdom’s scheme.
+Since 2008, more than 11,000 people have taken advantage of the United Kingdom’s scheme.

 Who buys citizenship?

-Everything is not above board, then?
+Is everything not above board, then?

 How are governments preventing this?

 The Home Office tightened the Tier 1 visa rules in March this 12 months, with a brand new requirement that the budget to be invested ought to have been held inside the applicant’s name for at least two years to be able to fight money laundering.
-Canada closed its federal-stage visa funding scheme in 2014; the United States nearly doubled the minimum amount of money required to cozy an EB-five visa this summer.
+Canada closed its federal-stage visa funding scheme in 2014; the United States nearly doubled the minimum required to cozy an EB-five visa this summer.
 Yet, any tightening creates an opening for other countries, such as Greece, Portugal, and Malta.
-Greece’s program becomes best mounted in 2013 and is a bargain at €250,000, reports Liz Alderman in The New York Times.
+According to Liz Alderman in The New York Times, Greece’s program became best mounted in 2013 and is a bargain at €250,000.
 It has already precipitated Chinese and Russian traders to pour an anticipated €1.5bn into the nearby property marketplace.
-“Athens is witnessing an investor growth.”
+“Athens is witnessing investor growth.”

 Isn’t investment a terrific component?